COVID-19 Frequently Asked Questions

 If You Are Asymptomatic

-Visit the university’s COVID-19 Testing page for test options, scheduling instructions, locations, hours, and FAQs.
+Visit the university’s COVID-19 Testing page for additional test options, scheduling instructions, locations, hours, and FAQs.

 The Pima County Health Department also offers free COVID-19 testing.
 See locations and hours.